 Each state has its own laws on gambling, which could apply to activity online as well as at physical locations.
-In 2018, the Supreme Court overruled a 1992 law that outlawed sports betting and many states moved ahead to legalize this activity.
-And many others are in the process of contemplating whether to allow it.
+In 2018, the Supreme Court overruled a 1992 law that outlawed sports betting, and many states moved ahead to legalize this activity.
+Further, many others are in the process of contemplating whether to allow it.

 When it comes to online casinos, it seems states are more resistant to allowing this activity online.
-New Jersey, Michigan, Pennsylvania, Delaware and West Virginia have been ahead of other states in legalizing online gambling.
+New Jersey, Michigan, Pennsylvania, Delaware and West Virginia have been ahead of other states in legalizing online gambling, and Connecticut also legalized online casino gambling in 2021.
 Even though Nevada is famous for its gambling industry, it seems it only allows a limited form of online gambling.

 Gambling at the casino

 And what if you actually venture out to a casino location to try your luck?
-In this case, too, you won’t be able to use your credit card directly to gamble.
+In this case, too, you won’t be able to use your credit card to gamble directly.
 You would have to get a cash advance using the card, and then use that money to pursue your gambling activity.